-In accordance with Section 333 of the FAA Modernization and Reform Act of 2012 (the Reform Act) and 14 CFR Part 11, Elevated Vue hereby applies for an exemption from the listed Federal Aviation Regulations (FARs) to allow commercial use of its Small Unmanned Aircraft Systems (SUASs), so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.
+In accordance with Section 333 of the FAA Modernization and Reform Act of 2012 (the Reform Act) and 14 CFR Part 11, Petitioner hereby applies for an exemption from the listed Federal Aviation Regulations (FARs) to allow commercial use of its Small Unmanned Aircraft Systems (SUASs), so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.

-An exemption is being requested because (1) existing regulations will burden Elevated Vue (2) Elevated Vue can provide a level of safety that is equal (or greater than in many cases) to those provided by existing rules, and (3) the request is in the public interest.
+An exemption is being requested because (1) existing regulations will burden Petitioner, (2) Petitioner can provide a level of safety that is equal (or greater than in many cases) to those provided by existing rules, and (3) the request is in the public interest.
 The FAA's authority to issue exemptions from operating rules, and the Secretary's authority granted by Section 333 of P.L.
 112-95, Special Rules for Certain Unmanned Aircraft Systems, provide an opportunity to authorize certain SUAS operations in the National Airspace System (NAS) prior to implementation of the SUAS rule.
-This incremental step will allow Elevated Vue to safely and legally enter into the NAS.
+This incremental step will allow Petitioner to safely and legally enter into the NAS.

-As describe in detail below, the requested exemption would permit Elevated Vue to operate SUASs under controlled conditions in airspace that is (1) limited (2) predetermined (3) controlled as to access, and (4) would provide safety enhancements to the already safe operations of those aircraft of similar size, weight, speed, and operating capability that have been granted entry into the NAS via the rules in Academy of Model Aeronautics (AMA) National Aircraft Safety Code.
-Approval of this exemption would thereby greatly enhance safety and fulfill the Secretary of Transportation's (the Secretary) responsibilities to "...establish requirements for the safe operation of such aircraft systems in the national airspace system" per Section 333 (c) of the Reform Act.
+As described in detail below, the requested exemption would permit Petitioner to operate SUASs under controlled conditions in airspace that is (1) limited, (2) predetermined, (3) controlled as to access, and (4) would provide safety enhancements to the already safe operations of those aircraft of similar size, weight, speed, and operating capability that have been granted entry into the NAS via the rules in Academy of Model Aeronautics (AMA) National Aircraft Safety Code.